Who we are & what we do

 Degrowth Vienna’s first objective as a collective is introducing the degrowth perspective into political and societal discourse around responses to the multiple crises in international academic discourses, political spaces and organizations/institutions in Vienna.

 Our second objective is to bring forward the engagement with the role of strategy within the scientific and activist discourses on degrowth and social-ecological transformation more broadly.
 Alongside these objectives, we strive to be self-reflective and critical of who comprises the degrowth movement and recognize the need for more internal diversity and intersectional approaches.

 For us, degrowth is a radical critique of the dominant political-economic system; it is additionally a utopian vision and a political process (for more on degrowth c.f. here).
 Degrowth is both the red thread that ties our projects together and also establishes the principles that our organizing builds on.
 Degrowth is, thus, not just an idea, but also practical, political, place-based and has real transformative potential.

-Degrowth Vienna was active in different projects and forms in 2021.
-Therefore, we decided to publish our first annual activity report with an overview over projects, workshops, finances and a lot more.
+Degrowth Vienna was active in different projects and forms in the past years.
+Therefore, we decided to publish annual activity report with an overview over projects, workshops, finances and a lot more.

 Why an Activity Report?

 The Degrowth Vienna 2020 Conference’s focus on strategy was unique as was the emphasis on linking bottom-up initiatives with organizations and institutions.
 This resulted in the creation of a small but expanding Vienna degrowth web, including representatives of nearly all of Vienna’s public universities but also unions, associations and local media (for a full list c.f. here).
 Our conference intended as an in-person event was adapted to an online format due to COVID-19.
 The online format had an impressive 100 sessions and over 4000 registered participants, which was a great and unexpected success.